Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/dataflow_design.md

 3. In the Output location field specify the `./vitis_hls_analysis/reference-files` folder to write the `dct.xo` file.
 4. To export the kernel, select **OK**.

-#### Next Step
+## Summary

+In this tutorial:

-You can use the exported Vitis kernel, or the optimized C/C++ source code for use in a Vitis application acceleration development flow project.
-You will do this in the next lab, [Using the HLS Kernel in Vitis](./using_the_kernel.md).
+1. You worked to optimize C/C++ code in the Vitis HLS tool, to synthesize it into RTL code for use in the Vitis application acceleration development flow.
+2. With the code optimized, you exported the compiled kernel object (`.xo`) file for use in a Vitis application project.

+These are the elements of building and accelerating applications and functions using the Vitis and Vitis HLS tools.
+You can mix the Vitis HLS kernels with RTL kernel objects (`.xo`) and uncompiled C/C++ kernel code (`.c`/`.cpp`) in the Vitis application project to create more complex accelerated applications.

+You have the optimized but uncompiled C++ code (`dct.cpp`) that you saved in an earlier step of this tutorial.
+You can remove the HLS kernel object and add this optimized C++ code in the Vitis application project if you want.
+In this case, the Vitis IDE will call Vitis HLS as part of the build process when compiling the C++ kernel code.

 </br>
 <hr/>